slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 }
 ```

-Apps installed org-wide will receive `isEnterpriseInstall` as `true`, but apps
+Apps installed org-wide will receive the `isEnterpriseInstall` parameter as `true`, but apps
 could also still be installed to individual workspaces in organizations.
 These
-apps receive installation information for both the `team` and `enterprise`:
+apps receive installation information for both the `team` and `enterprise` parameters:

 ```javascript
 {